View and create bid processes

 - You have the Web > Shift bidding > Manage bid process permission to create and configure bid processes.

 - You have prepared a schedule to use in the creation of shift patterns.
-See About shift bidding for more information.
+See How shift bidding works for more information.

 WFM > Shift bidding

 The Shift bidding view shows all bid processes.

 - Click the name of the bid process or any of the links, like Settings or Agents, to see the details.

 - For all bid processes, the number of agents and the number of shift patterns are shown.

 - For inactive bid processes, the checklist is shown to indicate what is already configured and what is left to do.

 For active bid processes, there is a progress bar showing the three steps; Preview, Bidding and Closed.
 A filled blue circle indicates that the step is ongoing and a blue circle with a check mark indicates that the step is completed.

 - Click Progress to see if agents have placed their bids.

 - Click Preview results to see which patterns that are assigned and how many that are still unassigned.